nipafx/java-after-eight/README.md

 # Java After Eight/Eleven

-Nice Java 8/11 code base that gets way nicer with Java 9-16.
+Nice Java 8/11 code base that gets way nicer with Java 9-17 and beyond.

 Code base for [my talk _Java After Eight_](https://nipafx.dev/talk-java-after-n/).
 See the `java-$VERSION-guide.md` files [in the slides repo](https://github.com/nipafx/slides/tree/master/java-after-eight) to see which Java 9+ features go where.